Makeroni/JSON-Streaming-Arduino/README.md

 Processing program that reads serial data from Arduino and plots some charts.

-The full system was successfully tested streaming 10 rgb values (30 numbers) per second.
+The system was successfully tested streaming 10 rgb values (30 numbers) per second.

 Copyright and license
 ---------------------